 Mike Fitzgerald, product representative with Bobcat, gives an example of a machine that's only six hours away from its scheduled oil change.
 If that machine is going to be gone for a month, he says it's best to do the oil change before the machine goes out — unless a service truck can go out and change the oil in the field.

-While track loaders look similar to skid steer loaders and they're built on the same frame, it's critical for both the rental operator and the renter to understand that a tracked undercarriage system wears differently than tires, Fitzgerald says.
+While track loaders look similar to skid steer loaders and they're built on the same frame, it's critical for operators to understand that a tracked undercarriage system wears differently than tires, Fitzgerald says.

-If a customer is working primarily on pavement, asphalt or rock, a compact track loader might not be the best rental choice.
+If a contractor is working primarily on pavement, asphalt or rock, a compact track loader might not be the best choice.

 "These applications tend to wear the rubber surfaces of the track pads at a fast rate, which will decrease the life of the rubber track," Zupancic says, noting rubber tracks cost significantly more to replace than rubber tires.
 "The faster the rubber wears, the more often a customer will have to replace the tracks."

-If a renter must run a compact track loader on a hard surface, say to load trucks, for example, he suggests sprinkling a material like sand or dirt in the loader's path to reduce track wear.
+If an operator must run a compact track loader on a hard surface, say to load trucks, for example, he suggests sprinkling a material like sand or dirt in the loader's path to reduce track wear.

 Taking wide turns instead of skid steering and turning around right on the spot will help minimize undercarriage wear and disturbance to the surface under the machine, he says.

-If a customer is working on hard surfaces and then going over curbs, Ross says you'll want to talk about how to approach a curb: perpendicular and slowly.
+If an operator is working on hard surfaces and then going over curbs, Ross says you'll want to talk about how to approach a curb: perpendicular and slowly.

 "Sometimes customers have a tendency to get into a rush and they'll run the machine right over the top of the curb," he says.
 "That puts a lot of pressure on the tracks and the rollers and could damage the undercarriage."